 If you renew before you’re 21 your new license will be in the vertical format for minors.
 To get a horizontal-format license, you must be 21 years old.

-- Twin/Triplet registry – When you renew you'll be asked if you’re a twin or triplet.
-Answering this question is voluntary.
 We share this information with the University of Washington Twin Registry.
-They'll contact you and ask if you’d like to join the Twin Registry.
-As a Twin Registry member you may be invited to participate in scientific studies developed by prominent scientists from around the world.
+The Registry will contact you and ask if you’d like to join the Twin Registry.
+Periodically, as a Twin Registry member you may be invited to participate in scientific studies developed by prominent scientists from around the world.
 Learn more about this exciting program on the UW Twin Registry website.

 You don’t need to renew during the term of your military service if you’re: